 Born and raised in San Francisco, I remain a steadfast Californian – I love everything about this state and that there is so much to explore about it, though I am equally in love with my adopted home of New York City.
 I attended the University of Southern California, where I was one of two people (both women) who graduated with a degree in Gender Studies – out of a class of thousands.
 To say I found that to be emblematic of a bigger cultural problem would be an understatement.
-I recently graduated from Columbia with my doctorate in Health and Behavior with a program focus on public health education and a specialization in women’s and adolescent health.
+I graduated from Columbia with my doctorate in Health and Behavior with a program focus on public health education and a specialization in women’s and adolescent health.
 This is also where I completed my master’s degree in sexual and reproductive health education.
 I was previously a Communicating Health and Epidemiology Fellow (CHEF) in the Epidemiology department at the Mailman School of Public Health at Columbia, where my research and work focused on the best ways to translate epidemiological research, public health and socioeconomic research into effective communication for advocacy, policy, and education purposes.
-I currently manage the global health education and training programs at the Center for Innovation in Global Health at Stanford and professor of global health research methods, I also worked as a freelance United Nations and global health correspondent for MediaGlobal, a non-profit news agency dedicated to the developing world.
-I cover health, social and cultural issues in the global south that are being addressed within the UN and its bodies, departments and partners.
+Formerly the manager of the global health education and training programs at the Center for Innovation in Global Health at Stanford and professor of global health research methods, I also worked as a freelance United Nations and global health correspondent for MediaGlobal, a non-profit news agency dedicated to the developing world.
+I covered health, social and cultural issues in the global south that are being addressed within the UN and its bodies, departments and partners.
 I now manage the Center for AIDS Research, a National Institutes of Health center at UCSF and the Gladstone Institute of Virology and Immunology, which supports both domestic and international translational, interdisciplinary and epidemiological HIV research.
 Back in New York, I now am the deputy Project Director for the Population-based HIV Impact Assessment project at ICAP a Columbia University, a CDC funded five year assessment of PEPFAR’s funding in 13 developing countries in sub-Saharan Africa and its impact on incidence and viral load suppression.
 A lifelong activist, I currently work with Spark and Planned Parenthood of NYC, as well as for organizations abroad like The Komera Project, in volunteer and pro-bono roles in communications, fundraising and evaluation.